Hottentot Teal

 About the Hottentot Teal

 The Hottentot Teal belongs to the family Anatidae, within the order Anseriformes.
-These birds typically live average 5-8 years, with a maximum recorded of 12 years..
+These birds typically live average 5-7 years with max recorded 10 years.

 How to Identify a Hottentot Teal